obrhubr/notion-to-jekyll/README.md

 | `--encode-images`	| Encode images to different format.	|
 | `--dst-extension`	| The format into which to convert (default "webp").	|

+Note than `--encode-images` only applies the encoding to images that do not have `.keep.` in their filname.

 ## Example run

 ```